joeylockie/lockiemedia/AI_PROJECT_LOG.md

     * Enhanced `loggingService.js` (in the main app) to send `ERROR` and `CRITICAL` level logs to a new Firestore collection: `app_errors`.
 User context (UID, email) and client-side info (URL, userAgent) are included in these logs.
     * Modified `featureFlagService.js` to prioritize loading flags from Firestore (`app_config/feature_flags`), with fallbacks to `features.json` and `localStorage`.
 Added a check to ensure an authenticated user exists before attempting Firestore read for flags.
     * Updated `main.js` (Todo app) to correctly initialize `LoggingService` (log level based on `debugMode` flag) and to ensure proper initialization order with `featureFlagService.js`.
-    * Created initial Admin Panel JavaScript files:
+    * Created initial Admin Panel JavaScript files: `admin_main.js`, `adminUI.js`, `adminDataService.js`.
-        * `admin_main.js`: Handles Firebase initialization (using the same config as the main app), admin authentication flow (including checking for `profile.role === 'admin'` in the user's Firestore document at `users/{uid}/appData/userSpecificData.profile`), orchestration of data loading, and basic event listeners.
-        * `adminUI.js`: Manages DOM manipulation for displaying data in the admin panel (e.g., feature flags table, error logs table) and showing admin messages.
-        * `adminDataService.js`: Encapsulates data fetching logic for the admin panel.
-Currently implements `fetchErrorLogs()` and placeholders for user lists/stats.
-Initialized with the Firestore instance by `admin_main.js`.
-    * Systematically resolved numerous "Cannot access 'LoggingService' before initialization" errors across various modules by:
+    * Systematically resolved numerous "Cannot access 'LoggingService' before initialization" errors across various modules.
-        * Removing top-level "module loaded" logging calls from individual JS files (`eventBus.js`, `firebaseService.js`, `store.js`, `featureFlagService.js`, `modalStateService.js`, `utils.js`, `viewManager.js`, `versionService.js`, `tooltipService.js`, `projectService.js`, `taskService.js`, `labelService.js`, `bulkActionService.js`, `task_timer_system.js`, `pomodoro_timer.js`).
-        * Refactoring `loggingService.js` to receive its Firestore instance via an initializer function (`initializeFirestoreLogging`) called by `feature_user_accounts.js` (for the main app) and `admin_main.js` (for the admin panel), breaking a circular dependency.
-    * Fixed a `TypeError: docSnap.exists is not a function` in `admin_main.js` by changing `docSnap.exists()` to the property `docSnap.exists` (correct for Firebase Compat SDK v8).
+    * Fixed a `TypeError: docSnap.exists is not a function` in `admin_main.js`.
-    * Admin login to `admin.html` is now functional.
+    * Admin login to `admin.html` functional.
-    * The admin dashboard displays a read-only list of Feature Flags.
-    * The admin dashboard displays a list of Error Logs fetched from the `app_errors` Firestore collection.
+    * Admin dashboard displays read-only Feature Flags and Error Logs from Firestore.
-* **Date: 2025-06-03**
+* **Date: 2025-06-03 (Previous Session)**
-    * Resolved issue where the "Send Test Notification" button in the `DesktopNotificationsFeature` was not working:
+    * Resolved issue where the "Send Test Notification" button in the `DesktopNotificationsFeature` was not working.
-        * Corrected `isFeatureEnabled` in `featureFlagService.js` to properly check feature flag names (e.g., `desktopNotifications` and `desktopNotificationsFeature`).
-This ensured `DesktopNotificationsFeature` initializes correctly when its flag is true.
-        * Added detailed debug logging to the test notification button handler in `feature_desktop_notifications.js` to confirm its operational state and conditions for sending a notification.
-    * Fixed issue where the UI version display (e.g., in the footer) did not match the version specified in `version.json`:
+    * Fixed issue where the UI version display (e.g., in the footer) did not match the version specified in `version.json`.
-        * Modified `main.js` to call `uiRendering.renderAppVersion()` directly *after* `versionService.loadAppVersion()` completes.
-This ensures the UI updates with the fetched version rather than a default or stale value.
-        * The previous attempt to fix this by only adding an event listener in `ui_rendering.js` for `appVersionLoaded` was kept as a fallback but the direct call in `main.js` is now the primary mechanism.
-    * Addressed issue where smart view filter buttons initially appeared as text-only, without icons or proper styling, until a filter was clicked:
+    * Addressed issue where smart view filter buttons initially appeared as text-only.
-        * Added an explicit call to `uiRendering.styleSmartViewButtons()` at the end of the `DOMContentLoaded` event handler in `main.js`.
-This ensures correct initial styling is applied after all other initializations are complete.
-    * Fixed a `SyntaxError` in `modalEventHandlers.js` that reported `featureFlagService.js` did not provide an export named `getAllFeatureFlags`:
+    * Fixed a `SyntaxError` in `modalEventHandlers.js` related to `getAllFeatureFlags`.
-        * Ensured the `getAllFeatureFlags` function was correctly present and exported in the `featureFlagService.js` file being used by the browser.
+* **Date: 2025-06-03 (Current Session)**
+    * **Enhanced Logging System & Admin Panel Error Testing:**
+        * Updated `loggingService.js` for more comprehensive Firestore log payloads (detailed context, user agent, URL) and robust console logging fallbacks.
+Added more careful context serialization.
+        * Modified `admin_main.js` to correctly initialize `LoggingService` with Firestore for the admin panel context, to properly initialize log levels based on feature flags, and to add a `handleSendTestError` function.
+        * Added a "Send Test Error" button to `admin.html`, which triggers the `handleSendTestError` function in `admin_main.js` to send sample ERROR and CRITICAL logs to Firestore.
+        * Corrected Firestore security rules for the `app_errors` collection to allow admins to read logs based on the correct path to their role (`users/{uid}/appData/userSpecificData -> profile.role`).
+        * Confirmed that the "Send Test Error" button successfully logs errors to Firestore and they are displayed in the Admin Panel.

 ## 5. Current Focus / Next Steps (Specific to Current Major Task):

-* **Current Sub-Task:** Major debugging session for the Todo App completed, resolving critical UI rendering and feature flag interaction bugs.
-The main application functionality appears stable now.
+* **Current Sub-Task:** Enhanced logging system and added "Send Test Error" functionality to Admin Panel - **Completed.**
 * **Immediate Next File/Action:**
-    1.  **Verify all resolved issues:** Confirm that the version display, smart button styling, and test desktop notification are all working as expected in the user's environment.
-    2.  **Review minor warnings:**
-        * `[ProjectsFeature] Cannot populate project filter list.
-Dependencies missing.` - Confirm this is acceptable as the `projectFeature` is currently disabled in `features.json`.
-        * `[ModalEventHandlers] Element #openFeatureFlagsModalBtn not found.` - Confirm this is acceptable as this button is not intended to be part of the main `todo.html` UI.
-    3.  **Decide on next development steps:**
+    1.  **Review Project Status:** We've made significant progress on debugging the main app and establishing core admin panel functionality, including robust logging.
+    2.  **Discuss Next Development Phase:** What would you like to focus on next?
+Options include:
-        * Continue with Admin Panel enhancements (e.g., User Management, Overview Stats).
+        * **Further Admin Panel Enhancements:**
+            * Implement User Management display (listing users).
+            * Develop Overview Statistics display.
+            * Refine error log display (e.g., better detail view).
+        * **Main Todo App Feature Enablement:**
-        * Start enabling and testing more features in the main Todo App by updating `features.json`.
+            * Start enabling features in `features.json` (e.g., `projectFeature`, `subTasksFeature`, `kanbanBoardFeature`) one by one, test their functionality, and refine their implementation.
+            * Update the `README.md` to accurately reflect the status of these features as they are enabled and tested.
+        * **Address any other pending issues or minor bugs.**
 * **Specific questions for AI (if any):**
     * None at this moment.
 * **Blockers (if any):**
-    * Implementing Admin Panel User Management still requires careful planning and changes to Firestore security rules.
+    * Implementing Admin Panel User Management (beyond basic display) will require careful planning regarding data access and potential changes to Firestore security rules for write operations by admins on user data (if intended).

 ## 6. Known Issues / Bugs (Related to current work or recently discovered):

-* **Resolved (during this session):**
+* **Resolved (during current or immediately preceding session):**
+    * Firestore permission error (`Missing or insufficient permissions`) preventing Admin Panel from reading `app_errors` collection.
+(Fixed by correcting security rule path to user's role).
-    * Desktop Notification test button not working due to `DesktopNotificationsFeature` not initializing because of an issue in `featureFlagService.isFeatureEnabled`'s key lookup.
+    * Desktop Notification test button not working.
-    * UI version display mismatching `version.json` due to timing of `renderAppVersion` call.
+    * UI version display mismatching `version.json`.
-    * Smart view filter buttons having incorrect initial styling (text-only).
+    * Smart view filter buttons having incorrect initial styling.
-    * `SyntaxError` in `modalEventHandlers.js` due to `getAllFeatureFlags` not being exported from the version of `featureFlagService.js` the browser was loading.
+    * `SyntaxError` in `modalEventHandlers.js` related to `getAllFeatureFlags`.
 * **Minor Warning (Understood/Expected):** `[ProjectsFeature] Cannot populate project filter list.
-Dependencies missing.` - This occurs because the `projectFeature` is currently disabled in `features.json`, so the `projectFilterContainer` DOM element is not expected to be fully set up or visible.
+Dependencies missing.` - This occurs because the `projectFeature` is currently disabled in `features.json`.
-* **Minor Warning (Understood/Expected):** `[ModalEventHandlers] Element #openFeatureFlagsModalBtn not found.` - This button ID is not present in the `todo.html` markup, so the event listener attachment is correctly skipped.
+* **Minor Warning (Understood/Expected):** `[ModalEventHandlers] Element #openFeatureFlagsModalBtn not found.` - This button ID is not present in the `todo.html` markup.

 ## 7. Future/Pending Work (Overall Project - High Level):